Matthew-Morales/Bio-Radicals/README.md

 # Bio-Radicals

-Capstone Project
+# .gitignore

 In .gitignore, enter the file names you don't want git to push to the repository (excel sheets, IDE settings etc)

-Currently, "pythonsqlite.db" and all .xlsx files are ignored
+Currently, "pythonsqlite.db", "__pycache__" and all .xlsx files are ignored